Birds of a feather

-It’s a common adage – birds of the same feather flock together.
+It’s a common adage – birds of the same feathers flock together.
 It’s a natural phenomenon created by the maker.
 But why is it like that?
 Why can’t the crow flock with the eagle?
-Or the sparrow with the vulture?
+The sparrow with the vulture?
 In the same way, why can’t the lion mingle with the sheep?
-Or the buffalo with the hippopotamus?
+The buffalo with the hippopotamus?
 Indeed it is by nature.
 I’m into network marketing.
-I started a few months ago and though business is good, i am sometimes faced with doubt and fear of probably being on the wrong path.
-Recently we had a training session at the end of which all my fears and doubt had been allayed.
+I started a few months ago and though business is good, I do found myself in doubt and fear of being on the wrong path.
+Recently, we had a training session at the end of which all my fears and doubt had been allayed.
 Oh yes!

-For support, motivation and encouragement.
-A bird in flight will at one point or the other experience some amount of despair especially if the journey is great.
-But i believe each bird is motivated to keep moving by the many other birds of the same feather flocking with it.
-A person is the same…we are motivated by people of similar goals and visions as ours to not despair when situations seem weigh us down or seem not to be changing for the better.
-These are necessary so we do not feel greater weight and make wrong decisions in our despair.
+A bird in flight will at one point or the other experience some amount of despair especially if the journey is great. l believe each bird is motivated to keep moving by the many other birds of the same feather flocking with it.
+A person acts the same way…we are motivated when others of similar goals and visions as ours face the same problems we do but hope for things to change for the better.
+These are necessary so we do not feel the greater weight and make wrong decisions in our despair.